pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 While using HTTP's Content negotiation is considered the standard way for a client and server to coordinate to ensure that the client is getting an HTTP response that it is able to understand, there are situations where that mechanism may not be sufficient.
-For those cases this PEP has alternative negotiation mechanisms that may *optionally* be used instead.
+For those cases this spec has alternative negotiation mechanisms that may *optionally* be used instead.